Why Zomedica Corp. (ZOM)’s Most Recent Report Reveals Some Hints About Its Future

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ZOM starting from MACLEOD CHRISTOPHER ROSS, who sale 6,400 shares at the price of $1.10 back on Feb 03.
-After this action, MACLEOD CHRISTOPHER ROSS now owns 0 shares of Zomedica Corp., valued at $7,047 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ZOM starting from POWERS JOHNNY D, who sale 750,000 shares at the price of $1.16 back on Apr 12.
+After this action, POWERS JOHNNY D now owns 625,000 shares of Zomedica Corp., valued at $867,525 using the latest closing price.

 Stock Fundamentals for ZOM